IBM/icse-react-assets/README.md

 #### IcseMultiSelect

-IcseMultiSelect is a component that allows the developer to filterable dropdown multiselect.
+IcseMultiSelect is a component that allows the developer to create a filterable dropdown multiselect.
 IcseMultiSelect accepts several arguments:

 - `id`: A string of the component's id,
 - `className`: A string for inputting CSS styling classes (optional),